Last Updated on June 28, 2019 by Christine Kaaloa

 Tip: Plan at the very least one day’s worth of travel time when going from city to city.
 You’ll want to pad your travel time as sometimes, transportation can break down.
 The only way you can plan a tight schedule is by hiring a driver/car or taking a tour.

-Travel Apps to Download: Olacabs.
+Olacabs.
+You’ll be getting around a lot and you want safety– that would be olacabs.
 Olacabs is the Indian version of ridesharing.
 You can hire a car/driver to take you to where you need to go.

 Booking Onward Travel is easier when you’re already in India.
 Local tourist agents are easy and inexpensive to use to book point to point travel, such as a train or VIP bus.
 I use tourist agents to book my onward travel a lot.
 If they can’t get me a seat on a full train, it’s because they can’t and then they’ll advise me of my options.
 Travel agents are business people with a reputation as well; they know India well and often the commission fees you’re paying are equivalent to an online credit card fee.
 Just as your guesthouse or hotel for a reputable one and use your gut instinct.